sebasfalcone/better-work-notes/Notes_about_C++.md

 ```

 ## Return Value Optimization (RVO)
-This happens when two conditions are meet:
+This happens when two conditions are met:
-- Caller allocates space on stack for return value, passes the address to callee.
+- The caller allocates space on the stack for the return value and passes the address to the callee.
-- Callee construct the result **directly** in that space.
+- The Callee constructs the result **directly** in that space.

 > NOTE: at the assembly level, the compiler always passes at least one parameter, this is the return address.